bast/paragliding-aerodynamics/slides.md

 - trim speed is close to best glide ("hands up")
 - beginners on modern gliders: do not try to optimize sink with brake application
 - min sink is not the same as optimal glide (max distance)
+- note how we can read off the glide ratio when looking at the -1.0 m/s vertical speed line
+- polar curve depends on how still the air is, altitude, harness, weight, position
 - great video: [Andre Bandarra: Polar Curves - Basics](https://www.youtube.com/watch?v=LoTmNHhoQaA)

 ---